 Decryption is the process of using a secret key to “unscramble” ciphertext and turn the information into readable plaintext once more.

-A cipher is the algorithm used to encrypt and decrypt a message.
+A cipher is an algorithm used to encrypt and decrypt a message.

 To demonstrate how everything works, I’ll use a simple encoding method many of us may have used in our younger days to send and receive “secret” messages from our friends.